Belgian Gueuze Lambic

 Perceived Malt Aroma and Flavor:

-Sweet malt character is not perceived.
+Sweet malt character is not present.

 Perceived Hop Aroma and Flavor: